 Finally, arbitrator rulings tend to favor corporations.
 Some arbitrators or arbitration firms receive repeat business from these companies.
 Even when plaintiffs are awarded damages, the amounts tend to be less than what would be rewarded in a court of law.
 An analysis by Aon Global Risk Consulting revealed that of 1,449 closed claims involving long-term care providers over the course of eight years, 30 percent of those with an arbitration agreement resulted in no money awarded to plaintiffs.
 That’s compared to 19 percent of claims where there was no arbitration agreement.
 Approximately 8 percent of claims with arbitration agreements resulted in plaintiff damage awards exceeding $250,000, compared to 12 percent of claims with no arbitration agreement.
 Another study, conducted by the American Health Care Association, revealed arbitration awards are, on the whole 35 percent lawyer than the ones received by plaintiffs whose cases go to court.

-In most nursing home abuse cases, plaintiffs have signed a pre-dispute arbitration agreement.
+In most nursing home abuse cases in Fort Lauderdale or elsewhere in Florida, plaintiffs have signed a pre-dispute arbitration agreement.
 That means that before there was any inkling of a problem, the nursing home resident or patient signed an agreement in which they conceded ahead of time to resolve their disputes before an arbitrator.
 In many cases, these agreements may be irrevocable.
 However, the legal tide is slowly turning, and an increasing number of plaintiffs are successfully challenging these pre-dispute arbitration agreements.On What Grounds Can Arbitration Agreements Be Successfully Challenged?

 Because arbitration agreements generally aren’t in families’ best interest.
 So how can you challenge them?